algolia/algoliasearch-client-specs/api-client-specifications/search_api.md

     // Exists
     function exists() return bool

-    // find_first_object search iteratively through the search response `hits`
+    // find_object search iteratively through the search response `hits`
     // field to find the first response hit that would match against the given
     // `filter_func` function.
+The name of the argument `filter_func` may change
+    // up the language, as example you may use `callback` in php.
     //
     // If no object has been found within the first result set, the function
     // will perform a new search operation on the next page of results, if any,
     // until a matching object is found or the end of results, whichever
     // happens first.
     //
-    // To prevent the iteration through pages of results, `do_not_paginate`
+    // To prevent the iteration through pages of results, `paginate` in
-    // parameter can be set to true.
+    // request_options can be set to false.
 This will stop the function at the end of
-    // the first page of search results even if no object does match. function find_first_object<T>(
+    // the first page of search results even if no object does match.

+    // Of course, the `opts` parameter, should be used behind the scenes by the
+    // search method.
+And, in same languages, the `opts` parameter may contain all
+    // the optional parameters.
+    function find_object<T>(
         filter_func: function (object: T) return bool, // function matching a specific record
-        query: string,                                    // the search query
+        query: string = '', // an optional the search query
-        do_not_paginate: bool = false,                    // prevent pagination
+	paginate: bool = true, // an optional boolean to prevent pagination
-        params: map[string, object]                       // any search parameter ) return object_with_position<T>
+        opts: request_options // may contain the argument `query`, `pagination` or any search parameter ) return object_with_position<T>
 }
 ```